LittleHobbitFrodo/H-OS/README.md

 # H-OS

-**Disclaimer**: The current version of H-OS kernel (0.1.3.0) always causes an exception and is therefore unusable.
-I'm already working on it

 ### H-OS is simple operating system project

 H-OS is still at a **very early stage of development**, the vast majority of things are not yet operational and some that are operational do not work as they should.
 There is **no guarantee that the system will work**